jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Ph.D. candidate in the Department of Economics at Northwestern University.
-My research focuses on the political economy of development, with a focus on the causes and consequences of Chinese foreign aid.
+I am a Ph.D. candidate at the Northwestern University Department of Economics.
+My research focuses on the political economy of development, with a focus on the causes and consequences of Chinese foreign aid and overseas finance.
 I will be on the Job Market during the 2021-2022 academic year.

 jorismueller[at]u.northwestern.edu